-In recent years, the Philippines has become a top tourist destination for all types of globetrotters, especially for those looking for cheap places to travel in Asia, and for other good reasons.
+In recent years, the Philippines has become a top tourist destination for all types of globetrotters, especially for those looking for cheap places to travel in Asia or a romantic destination, and for other good reasons.

 Pristine beaches, colorful coral reefs, and majestic rainforests and mountains are all waiting to be discovered.
 While many places are catered to tourists, there are still some untouched places to find some quiet time.

 The islands here have been ranked the best in the world, with Palawan in the region of Mimaropa leading at the top of the list.
 This alluring chain of islands has been affectionately referred to as "the last frontier", and this 1 week in Palawan itinerary will give you the real island experience mixed with some popular tourist attractions.

 Puerto Princesa and El Nido are the top tourist spots in Palawan, and booking an island hopping tour is a must.
 There are also a lot of untouched, secret places that are off the beaten track that your tour guide might show you if you ask!

 Each island offers its own magical experience that cannot be missed.
 There are various ways to get from isle to isle, but taking a boat is a popular and preferred way.
 This Palawan Island itinerary will eliminate a lot of decision making for you, letting you relax and fully enjoy your holiday.

 Disclosure: Destguides may receive commission for purchases made through links in this article at no cost to you.